 Microsoft Paint - Hidden Snap To Grid

-1. Go to Start->Run and type regedit.
+1. Go to Start > Run and type regedit.

 2. Navigate to HKEY_CURRENT_USER\Software\Microsoft\Windows\